drewzemke/synapse/README.md

 # Use a specific user-defined profile for a query
 sy -p coding "Explain recursion"

+# Continue the previous conversation
+sy -e "Can you provide an example?"

 # Start an interactive chat session (NOTE: not yet implemented!)
 sy --chat